Local tutoring

 Attention or focus difficulties

-Students with diagnosed attention difficulties (ADHD, sensory processing differences) or just naturally restless tendency often benefit from physical presence.
+Students with diagnosed attention difficulties (ADHD or sensory processing differences) or a naturally restless tendency often benefit from physical presence.
 The tutor can read body-language cues that a webcam misses.

 Final exam-prep weeks

-Some families prefer in-person sessions in the final 2-3 weeks before exams: paper-based work, no laptop distractions, an environment closer to the actual exam.
+Some families prefer in-person sessions in the final two or three weeks before exams: paper-based work, no laptop distractions, an environment closer to the actual exam.
 Not strictly necessary but psychologically meaningful for some students.

 When online beats local